t-if/gastrodon/README.md

 ### Personal Theme

 Created using [Chime 🔔](https://github.com/Bluemoondragon07/chime-theme) by Bluemoondragon07.
-Several lot of people on in the Obsidian community have asked about how I achieved my Vault UI, and this servers as an easy way to share and document my CSS collection.
+Several lot of people on in the Obsidian community have asked about how I achieved my Vault UI, and this serves as an easy way to share and document my CSS collection.

 ## Coloring Book